 The title of this course is no exaggeration: Economics really is for Everybody, and R.C.
 Sproul, Jr. does an amazing job explaining a complex topic in terms everyone can easily understand and making the information interesting and relevant.

 But you needn’t take my word for it.
 You can watch a short clip from Lesson 1 in the following video:

-This course lays an excellent foundation for the study of economics.
-For students interested in delving deeper into the topic, the 250-page study guide includes a list of resources for further study, 40% of which can be downloaded for free through links at the Economics for Everybody website.
+The Economics for Everybody course lays an excellent foundation for the study of economics.
+For students interested in delving deeper into the topic, the 250-page study guide includes a list of resources for further study.